-As an alternative to steps 13-15, you can assign the role to a resource group or specific resource:
+Rather than assign a role to a subscription, you can assign the role to a resource group or specific resource:

 - From the left navbar, click All Resources.

-- From the list, select the resource that you want CloudCheckr to monitor.
+- Select the resource that you want CloudCheckr to monitor.

 - Create a role assignment: